 Start up and run a new marketing division for a large international technology company.
 Students face new challenges, decisions, and information as they naturally unfold over the life-cycle of the product and division.

 Key differences between Marketing Simulations

 Advanced Strategic Marketing – Bikes

-For the more advanced simulations, instructor/student interaction is encouraged.
-Students are highly receptive to coaching, targeted lectures, and exercises that enhance their strategic planning and marketing skills.
-A variety of presentations, coaching tips, and exercises are provided to help instructors.
+For the more advanced simulations, instructor/student interaction is strongly recommended because of the depth and breadth of the decisions and the sophistication of the student participants.
+A variety of presentations, coaching tips, and exercises are provided.